CypRiv/genal/README.md

     The SNP column (rsID) has been created.
 197511(2.787%) SNPs were not found in the reference data and their ID set to CHR:POS:EA.
     The BETA column looks like Beta estimates.
 Use effect_column='OR' if it is a column of Odds Ratios.

-You can always check the data of a `genal.Geno` object by accessing the 'data' attribute:
+You can always check the data of a `genal.Geno` instance by accessing the 'data' attribute:

 ```python
 SBP_Geno.data